franck-gaspoz/franck-gaspoz/README.md

   - read the [contribution guide lines](https://github.com/OrbitalShell/Orbital-Shell/blob/master/CONTRIBUTING.md) and the [code of conduct of the project](https://github.com/OrbitalShell/Orbital-Shell/blob/master/CODE_OF_CONDUCT.md)
   - read the project README @ [https://github.com/OrbitalShell/orbital-shell/blob/master/README.md](https://github.com/OrbitalShell/Orbital-Shell/blob/master/README.md)
-  - visit the project's web site @ [https://OrbitalShell.github.io/orbital-shell/](https://orbitalshell.github.io/Orbital-Shell/)
+  - visit the project's web site @ [https://OrbitalShell.github.io/orbital-shell/](https://orbitalshell.github.io/OrbitalShell/)
   - visit the project repository @ [https://github.com/OrbitalShell/orbital-shell/](https://github.com/OrbitalShell/Orbital-Shell/)

-  - Join the project.
-You can send a mail to the project team @ [mailto://orbital-shell@outlook.fr](mailto://orbital-shell@outlook.fr) or to [me](mailto://franck.gaspoz@gmail.com)
+## :fast_forward: :fast_forward: Join the project.
+You can send a mail to the project team @ [mailto://orbital-shell@outlook.fr](mailto://orbital-shell@outlook.fr) or to the maintener [me](mailto://franck.gaspoz@gmail.com)
+A simple **hello** from you part and you will be welcomed and subsribed to the project !

 <br>